Easy Fall-Apart Pot Roast with Carrots (Slow Cooker)

 Do you suck at making pot roast as much as I used to?
 You can be a great pot roast maker, you really can be.
 All it takes is a little patience and a packet of onion soup mix.
 (Those onion soup packets are pretty magical.
 I use them to make this 3 Ingredient Roasted Potatoes with Crunchy Onions, too.
 So good.)

-I seriously used to be the worst at making pot roast.
+I seriously used to be the worst at making pot roast so I used to ask myself that question all the time.
 They always came out kind of flavorless, or worse, so tough that you could barely chew through them.
 But since discovering the onion soup mix trick and the most important rule (waiting), I always get super tender, flavorful, juicy pot roasts.

 Drippings are on the left.
 I used a fat separator.
 I used the beef base on the right for the additional broth needed.